parca-dev/docs/docs/binary.md

       - targets: [ '127.0.0.1:7070' ]
 ```

-To start parca pass this config file with the `config-path` flag:
+To start Parca, pass this config file with the `config-path` flag:
 ```
 parca --config-path="parca.yaml"
 ```

 You should be greeted with the splash and some log lines:
 ```
 ooooooooo.
 `888   `Y88.